JoeHetfield/aws-assignment/README.md

 ### Browser Compatibility

-All morden browser should be fine.
+All morden browsers should be fine.
 Lastest Chrome is recommended.

 ## About This Project